mohankoli/mohan-front-end-developer-course/javascript/closure.md

 # JavaScript Closures

-In simple terms, **closure** is a feature in JavaScript where an inner function has access to the variables and parameters of its outer function, even after the outer function has returned.
+In simple terms, **closure** is a feature in JavaScript where an inner function has access to the variables and parameters of its outer function, even after the outer function has finished excution.

 ## Key Points
 - A closure remembers the scope in which it was created.